rklaehn/rklaehn.github.io/_posts/2016-01-05-binarymerge.md

 b = [6,7,8,9,10]
 ```

 This is a case where you can expect huge performance gains, because you just have to copy one list after the other.
 You could detect this case by comparing the first element of one sequence with the last element of the other sequence and vice versa.
-But the cost of that comparison will be overhead in other cases.
+But the cost of that comparison will be overhead in other cases, so you can only justify this if you know that this case is very common (which we don't).

 d) Merging two completely interleaved sequences